-GEOG 3024 Holocene Fluvial Geomorphology (F)
+Holocene Fluvial Geomorphology (F)

 This course deals with the characteristics and formation of alluvial landscapes and floodplains during the Holocene in the context of environmental change and with particular reference to the recently glaciated valleys in upland areas of Ireland and Britain.
 It is based largely on field teaching classes.
-Various prerequisites apply, contact the department for details.
+Various pre-requisites apply; contact the Department for details.

-GEOG 3025 Ice Age Ireland: Field Studies in Glacial Geology (F)
+Ice Age Ireland: Field Studies in Glacial Geology (F) GEOG 3025

 This course is intended to complement GEOG 3056.
 The course will be oriented mainly towards fieldwork and will introduce students to both field techniques in glacial geology and to sites of special interest in the field of Irish Quaternary research.
-Students must obtain a minimum qualifying standard in relevant second year courses to participate in this course.
+Students must obtain a minimum qualifying standard in relevant Second Year courses to participate in this course.

-GEOG 3026 Geomorphological Techniques (FL)
+Geomorphological Techniques (FL)

-This course builds on GEOG 2008 to enhance skills in Geomorphological mapping, in the environmental interpretation of sediments and in absolute dating.
-Various pre-requisites apply, contact the department for details.
+This course enhances skills in Geomorphological mapping, in the environmental interpretation of sediments and in absolute dating.

-GEOG 3037 Introduction to Retailing
+Introduction to Retailing